Samsung Galaxy Note 10 gets name-checked by Samsung CEO

 - It's likely to arrive before the iPhone 11 and Google Pixel 4

-While it's not clear whether there will be new features for Bixby launching alongside the Note 10, or simply Koh confirming its smart assistant will continue to be a feature on its upcoming device, there may not be too long to wait to find out.
+While it's not clear whether there will be new features for Bixby launching alongside the Note 10, or whether Koh was simply confirming that Samsung's smart assistant will continue to be a feature on its upcoming device, we may not have to wait much longer to find out.

 Infinity-O going central?

-When we quizzed Samsung on the handset in these images, we were told they too were merely reference devices and not a confirmed product.
+When we quizzed Samsung on the handset in these images we were told that these too were merely reference devices, and not a confirmed product.

-However, it does suggest Samsung is considering this particular layout and with the Note 10 launch potentially just round the corner, it could be a candidate for the new look.
+However, it does suggest that Samsung is considering this particular layout – and with the Note 10 launch potentially just round the corner, it could be a candidate for the new look.

-Although, with the Note series tending to be Samsung's most premium offering, it would be a surprise if it had just a single front-facing camera considering the S10 Plus and S10 5G both have two.
+That said, with the Note series tending to be Samsung's most premium offering it would be a surprise if it had just a single front-facing camera, given that the S10 Plus and S10 5G both have two.